petriadrian/casapetri/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 cd casaPetri
-*maybe needs 2gb machine ram

-To make the build run:
-npm run build:universal
+To make the build run (needs min 2gb machine ram): npm run build:universal

-To start the project(in background) run: pm2 start dist/server.js
+To START the project(in background) run: pm2 start dist/server.js

-To start the project:
+To STOP the project(in background) run: pm2 start dist/server.js
+pm2 stop all

-npm run serve:universal
+To start the project (will be automatically closed): npm run serve:universal

 ## Development server